 So, according to Pablo Peralta’s CRM ROI calculator, an organization that implements CRM for 50 users with an average annual salary of $60,000, in which half an hour per day per employee is spent on gathering information, 15 minutes on entering and linking data across systems, and 10 employes have reporting tasks, will be missing out on $1,116 per day, $27,083 per month, and $325.000 per year.
 In three years the organization will have missed $975,000 for not having implemented a CRM solution.
 That’s right, almost one million dollars!

 If you can read Spanish, please go check the original article , and as always feel free to leave us your comments. 🙂

-Founded in 2011, and having presence in the US, Canada and Latin America, CRMGamified® offers a suite of products built specifically to help companies exponentially improve income results.
+Founded in 2011, and having presence in the US, Canada and Latin America, CRMGamified® provides modern technology to help companies improve sales and service performance by leveraging gamification.

 We offer a metrics-driven approach and CRM add-ons to promote behaviors that lead to substantial revenue growth, increased employee engagement, and improved productivity of outbound teams across the globe.